idaholab/moose/modules/electromagnetics/doc/content/source/interfacekernels/ElectrostaticContactCondition.md

 This interface kernel models the conductivity of electric field across a specified boundary between two dissimilar materials, as described by [!citep](cincotti2007sps).
-It accounts for the influence of electrostatic potential differences across the interface, with appropriate electrical contact conductance / resistance coefficient being provided either by the user as a constant scalar number or via a combination of material properties and constants for calculation.
+It accounts for the influence of electrostatic potential differences across the interface, with appropriate electrical contact conductance coefficient being provided either by the user as a constant scalar number or via a combination of material properties and constants for calculation.
 The condition being applied is: